 Playa Hermosa by Jaco is in a great location to experience beach, jungle, wildlife and nature, not just surf.
 You’re only 2 hours from San Jose, 1 hour from Manuel Antonio and 5 minutes from Jaco.
 Two wonderful national parks, Carara and Manuel Antonio are in easy driving distance and there are many adventures park like Vista Los Sueños, Rainforest Adventures and the Ranch nearby to zipline, horseback ride, ATV and go canyoning.
 An awesome day tour is the Tortuga Island 1 day cruise to see a white sand beach and go snorkeling.

 You can check our post “things to do in Jaco” for more ideas.

 There are tour companies in the Jaco area that include round trip transportation from Playa Hermosa.
 Feel free to contact us if you’re interested in booking tours from Hermosa!

 If you happen to visit during the rainy season months like June – November, it is possible to go with a guide for sea turtle nesting tours.
 When we stayed at Tramonto in November 2016, there was a guide offering turtle tours and the guests saw two turtle nesting that night.
 The turtle conservancy sometimes does baby turtle releases, check the ReservePlayaTortuga Instagram page to see when they announce baby sea turtle releases.
 This is mostly during October and November.

 What to Know About Visiting Playa Hermosa, Puntarenas

 - Although most non-surfers stay a night or two, it is possible to stay at Playa Hermosa as a home base or for a longer stay.
 If you do stay longer than a night or two, we highly recommend renting a car to get around.

-- Not a very family friendly beach, especially for little ones due to lack of accommodation options, restaurants and services.
+- Not the best place to base yourself in Costa Rica for young families due to lack of accommodation options, restaurants and services.